weecology/portal-rodent-dispersal/README.md

 containing data and functions specific to this code, `movement_fxns.R`.
 **R Packages:** `RMark`, `calibrate`, `fields`, `plyr`, `ggmap`, and `ggplot2`

-The analyses can be replicated by changing the working directory at the top of the file `stake_movements.R` to the location on your computer where you have stored the `.R` and `.csv` files.
+The analyses can be replicated by changing the working directory at the top of the file `rodent_wrapper.R` to the location on your computer where you have stored the `.R` and `.csv` files.

-Code should take approximately XX minutes to run start to finish.
+Code should take approximately 30 minutes to run start to finish in `rodent_wrapper.R` and may take *days* or *weeks* to run start to finish in `MARK_analyses.R`.
-Figures should output as pdfs to your working directory.
+Figures should output as pdfs to your working directory or print to the screen.

 **Data use:** Data is provided in this supplement for the purposes of replication.
 If you wish to use the data for additional research, they should be obtained from the published source